Craft Mobile FAQ

 Can I switch energy supplier if I don’t want to be on a heat network?

-We’re committed to providing an excellent service to all our customers and have guaranteed service standards.
-If we fail to meet these, we compensate you.
+We’re committed to providing an excellent service to all our customers and have Guaranteed Standards of Service.
+If we fail to meet these, we will compensate you.

-In addition, we have registered with Heat Trust – an independent customer protection scheme that ensure the service we deliver is in line with the rest of the energy market.
+In addition, we have registered with Heat Trust – an independent customer- protection scheme that ensures the service we deliver are consistent with the rest of the energy market.
 This includes access to the Energy Ombudsman.

 What is a heat interface unit (HIU)?